 Next, add some snacks to your road trip bags.
 Don’t just buy those single serving packages to toss in the bags.
 Instead, save money by purchasing full-size containers and dividing them among snack bags.

 Another great way to save on snacks is to make your own.
 Granola bars, dried fruit, and cucumber chips are all easy and healthy alternatives to store-bought.

 - To prevent kids from mindlessly munching during the trip, set an alarm on your phone for every hour or two of the trip.
 When the alarm goes off, kids choose 1 of their pre-portioned snacks to eat.

 Step 3: Add Activities

 Lastly, add activities to the bags.
 Add your kiddos’ favorite small toys such as cars, action figures, and dolls.
 Another great item to add is activity books and crayons.

 If you need some budget-friendly ideas, here are some we love (don’t buy all of these, I simply want you to have multiple options to find what fits your kids):

 Step 4: Don’t Forget These Extras

 There are some extra items that will make the trip easier that you may not think of.
 You will definitely be glad you have them on the trip.

-- Sunglasses – You can’t predict where the sun will shine and sometimes tinted windows or sunshades just don’t cut it.
-Have a pair of sunglasses your kid can pull out will help ward off those mid-trip whines.
+- You can’t predict where the sun will shine and sometimes tinted windows or sunshades just don’t cut it.
+Have a pair of sunglasses your kid can pull out to ward off those mid-trip whines.